 Apgar score assessment is typically done at one and five minutes after birth and may be repeated later if the score remains low.
 If the score is low at ten, fifteen, or thirty minutes after birth, there is a significant risk that the baby will suffer long-term brain damage.
 There is also a significant increase in the risk of the child having cerebral palsy.
 Higher Apgar scores, however, do not rule out the possibility that the newborn may have a brain injury such as hypoxic-ischemic encephalopathy (HIE).
 It is important to note that the purpose of the Apgar score is to quickly determine whether a baby needs immediate medical attention; the Apgar score was not devised to make long-term predictions about the newborn’s health.

-What Can Cause a Low Apgar Score?
+What Causes a Low Apgar Score?

 Listed below are events that can occur during or near the time of birth that, if mismanaged, can cause newborns to have low Apgar scores.
 It is important to note that these conditions can injure a baby even without causing low Apgar scores.